wp-plugins/lexity-live-for-wp-e-commerce/readme.txt

 7. Your Lexity.com Live admin console within your WordPress admin console.

 == Changelog ==
+= 1.0.9 =
+* Fixed ability for Lexity.com's servers to connect to FastCGI servers on Dreamhost and elsewhere.

 = 1.0.8 =
 * Resolved bug with loading Lexity API.